the1lab/1lab/.github/pull_request_template.md

 style", and you have the energy to do both, consider doing both!
 However, it is **completely fine** to only do one!
 For instance, I (Amélia) am much better at writing proofs "book-style".

+If a commit affects many files without adding any content and you don't want your name to appear on those pages (for example, treewide refactorings or reformattings), include the word `NOAUTHOR` in the commit message.